I-751 Application to Remove Condition

 The process has a lengthy waiting time, typically from 12 to 18 months.
 A correctly prepared case will move more quickly through the system, as there is less risk that the immigration authorities will request additional supporting evidence or other information, although this could occur with any application.

-An Immigration Attorney You Can Trust: Aratta Law Firm
+A Glendale Immigration Attorney You Can Trust: Aratta Law Firm

 Your legal status in the U.S. is of ultimate importance.
 If your status was based on a marriage that ended in divorce, or your spouse passed away, our immigration lawyer can assist you to file an Application to Remove Condition.
 We are experienced, dedicated, and very familiar with the immigration processes and requirements.